 This will be accomplished through the development of various community-based crime prevention strategies and initiatives in conjunction with traditional law enforcement and progressive community policing practices.
 All members of the department will provide the highest levels of courtesy and customer service to the community.

 The Investigations division is responsible for the investigation of all criminal offenses, internal investigations and plain-clothes operations.
-Specifically, detectives and members of the Special Operations Unit investigate all serious criminal offenses.
+Specifically, detectives and members of Power Shift investigate all serious criminal offenses.

-The Division of Patrol Operations is staffed by 63 police officers who patrol each campus with marked and unmarked police cars, bicycles, motorcycles and on foot; respond to emergency and non-emergency incidents; offer crime prevention services and provide traffic control and enforcement.
+The Division of Patrol Operations is staffed by 61 police officers and 12 supervisors who patrol each campus with marked and unmarked police cars, bicycles and on foot; respond to emergency and non-emergency incidents; offer crime prevention services and provide traffic control and enforcement.